In reviewPrivate betaOwner: Desmond

 How to use this sheet

-- Translate "confidence" into defensibility, audit trail, governance, or reduced risk when that language lands better.
+• Translate "confidence" into audit trail, governance, reduced risk, or defensibility only when that language fits the buyer's question.

 Positioning guardrails